Utopia-USS/game_15/README.md

 ```

 Where `Game` handles the whole puzzle's logic.
-Note that `child` can be *any* ordinary Flutter widget, and during the game it can alter its state, perform animations,
+Note that `child` can be *any* ordinary Flutter widget, which during the game can alter its state, perform animations
-receive tap gestures (transformed according to current tile's positions).
-Below we'll discuss how is this possible.
+and receive tap gestures (transformed according to current tile's positions).
+Below we discuss how this is possible.

 ### Kaleidoscope